Freifunk-Rhein-Sieg/ffrsk-site/README.md

 - v2021.x_ffrsk- = new gluon 3.5.x firmware for Domains on Siegburg supernodes
 - v2021.x_nk = new gluon 3.5.x firmware for Domains on Niederkassel supernodes
 - v2022.x_ffrsk = new gluon 3.7.x firmware for Domains on Siegburg supernodes
+- v2023.x_ffrsk = new gluon 3.9.x firmware for Domains on Siegburg supernodes - external tunneldigger repo used